-On leave of absence or waiting orders, for the first five years after date of commission, eight hundred iollars; after five years from date of commission, one housand dollars; and when attached to vessels for oa service, each assistant paymaster shall be entitled o one ration per day.

-ration per day.
-4. And be it further enacted, That from and fier the passage of this act no commanding officer of any vessel in the navy shall be required to per-orm the duties of paymaster or assistant payma-er; and when such office shall become vacant, by th or otherwise, in ships at sea or on forci n st is, or on the Pacific coast of the United State senior officer present may make an acting a e senior officer present may make an acting ap-intment of any fit person to perform the dutie pointment of any ht person to person the duties until another paymaster or assistant paymaster shall report for duty.
-Any person performing the duties of paymaster or assistant paymaster in accordance with this section (but not otherwise) shall be entitled to receive the pay of such grade whilst so entitled to receive the pay of such grade whilst so acting.
+On leave of absence or waiting orders, for the first five years after date of commission, eight hundred dollars; after five years from date of commission, one thousand dollars; and when attached to vessels for one ration per day.
+Sec.
+4. And be it further enacted, That from and Sec.
+4. And be it further enacted.
+That from and after the passage of this act no commanding officer of any vessel in the navy shall be required to perform the duties of paymaster or assistant paymaster; and when such office shall become vacant, by death or otherwise, in ships at sea or on forel.
+In stations, or on the Pacific coast of the United States, the senior officer present may make an acting appointment of any fit person to perform the duties until another paymaster or assistant paymaster in accordance with this section (but not otherwise) shall be entitled to receive the pay of such grade whilst so acting.